dotnet/docs/docs/core/testing/unit-testing-with-mstest.md

 ### Creating the test project

-Next, cd back into the 'unit-testing-using-mstest' directory, and create the `PrimeServices.Tests` directory.
+Next, cd back into the 'unit-testing-using-mstest' directory, and create the *PrimeServices.Tests* directory.
-CD into the `PrimeService.Tests` directory and create a new project using `dotnet new mstest`.
-This creates a test project that uses mstest as the test library.
+Make the *PrimeService.Tests* directory the current directory and create a new project using `dotnet new mstest`.
+This creates a test project that uses MSstest as the test library.

 The generated template configured the test runner in the PrimeServiceTests.csproj: